-Resources to assist child welfare managers, supervisors, and administrators provide effective leadership and build and maintain a skilled workforce.
-Effective management and supervision enhances agency and staff performance and can lead to improved outcomes for children, youth, and families.
+Resources in this section aim to assist child welfare managers, supervisors, and administrators in developing effective leadership skills and building and maintaining a skilled workforce.
+Effective management and supervision enhance agency and staff performance and can lead to improved outcomes for children, youth, and families.
 This section addresses child welfare agency administration and management, ethical practice, client rights, program evaluation, disaster preparedness, funding, information systems and data, practice improvement, supervision, system reform, training, and strategies to enhance the child welfare workforce.

 Focuses on the components of strong administration and management including leadership, governance, program development, and partnering with the community.